metaDMG-dev/metaDMG-cpp/README.md

 # metadamage
-Fast and efficient method for error and damage rate analysis.
+Fast and efficient method for error and damage rate estimates.
 Possible modes for running.
 Program is utilizing mdz field of the aux part of reads and is therefore reference free.

 1. Basic single genome analysis with one overall global estimate.
 Similar to mapdamage1.0 and mapdamage2.0.